 However, as we’ve mentioned, these drugs, though weaker, are still opioids and still present the danger of misuse and addiction, and their administration requires strict monitoring.
 Also, if someone is detoxing from opioids like methadone or Suboxone, they are more than likely not going to receive those substances as a form of maintenance therapy and instead may be given:

-Is a drug that works differently from the ones mentioned above.
+is a drug that works differently from the ones mentioned above.
 It is not addictive, and it carries no opioid qualities.
-Instead, naltrexone totally negates the high opioid use creates and is also available in the form of an extended-release injection called Vivitrol.
+Instead, naltrexone totally negates the high that opioid use creates and is also available in the form of an extended-release injection called Vivitrol.

 Once past the withdrawal phase and a successful detox, the next step in opioid treatment should be checking into an addiction recovery treatment program, as this is the best way to learn how to successfully manage addictive behaviors and maintain long-term sobriety.

 Opioid detox makes it possible for someone to focus on their recovery without the discomfort of withdrawal or the distraction of still having opioids in their system, but detox alone is not recovery, and it’s not enough to lower the chances of a relapse.